Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 - [16.7% OpenDevin](https://github.com/OpenDevin/OpenDevin/issues/2149)
 - [11.7% SWE-Agent + Opus](https://www.swebench.com)

-Note, the graph was updated on 5/30/24 as follows.
+Note, the graph was corrected on 5/30/24 as follows.

 The graph now contains AutoCodeRover's pass@1 results.
 Previously it displayed the pass@3 results, which are